werowe/mist_preventive_maintenance_ml/README.md

 Copy the code below into PySpark and run it there.

-pyPath is the path to the Python program you want to execute.

-The three other parameters are:

-An array of values to pass to the program.
-Here we send the brake temperature in Celsius and the kilometers driven since the last brake pad replacement.

-external_id is the ID of requesting client.
-It could set in order to dispatch the job with an asynchronous response.
-It is not required with a synchronous HTTP request.

-name is the name of the SparkContext to use.
-This parameter will be removed in the next version of the API since it is ambiguous for developer.

-Here we explain parts of the code related to the Spark ML logistic regression algorithm and Hydrosphere Mist.
-Below is the code so that you can copy and paste this example.
-Above that we provide our explanation.

-You import Hydrosphere Mist and then create a class then tell it whatever method you want to run in the constructor.
-Using Mist lets us establish a SparkContext without having to start use spark-submit.

- In the constructor you tell the class what method to run.
-After that we can then instantiate the class and run the model using train = Train(Mist.Job()).

-import Mist

-class Train:

-   def __init__(self, job):
-            job.sendResult(self.runModel(job))

 The LogisticRegressionWithLBFGS.train Spark ML training model requires a LabeledPoint object.
 In a real world sample, with actual data coming from our fleet of vehicles, or from the truck manufacturer, we would build that array using data streaming from the truck.
 But here we generate random numbers for kilometers driven and brake pad temperature.